-This theory also explains, from first principles, the evolution of resonance peak widths in parameter space by expanding $C(q) \approx \tilde{C}\,(q - q_{\mathrm{BIC}})^2$ \cite{yuan2017strong}.
-This result is consistent with previous experimental and numerical observations, which show that some narrow peaks remain well preserved in momentum space, while others broaden significantly.
-The far-field polarization states and polarization singularities can be analyzed by including polarization degrees of freedom.
-Furthermore, exceptional points (EPs)~\cite{bend98, rute10, feng13} emerge when interactions between Bloch waves of orthogonal polarization are considered away from high-symmetry lines.
-Finally, this theory is general and equally applicable to two-dimensional (2D) PhC slabs, in which guided-mode resonances associated with bands folded along different directions are systematically analyzed, including all possible cases of accidental BICs and Friedrich–Wintgen BIC configurations.
+This theory also employs first principles to explain the evolution of resonance peak widths in parameter space by expanding $C(q) \approx \tilde{C}\,(q - q_{\mathrm{BIC}})^2$ \cite{yuan2017strong}.
+This result is consistent with previous experimental and numerical observations, which show that some narrow peaks remain well preserved in momentum space, whereas others broaden significantly.
+Far-field polarisation states and polarisation singularities can be analysed by incorporating polarisation degrees of freedom.
+Furthermore, EPs emerge when interactions between Bloch waves of orthogonal polarisation are considered away from high-symmetry lines.
+Finally, the theory is generic and equally applicable to two-dimensional (2D) PhC slabs.
+In this study, guided-mode resonances in 2D PhC slabs, associated with bands folded along different directions, were systematically analysed, encompassing all possible cases of accidental BICs and Friedrich--Wintgen BIC configurations.